ndreynolds/ndreynolds.github.com/posts/2015-01-20-rspec-intro-part2.md

 ---
-title: Testing Rails apps with RSpec: Part II
+title: "Testing Rails apps with RSpec: Part II"
 ---

 In this two-part series, I cover testing a Rails application using RSpec and